-The BRSDA method generates augmented feature $\mathbf{\tilde{a}}$ by adding the semantic magnitude $\mathbf{m}$ to the original feature $\mathbf{a}$ after element-wise multiplication of them with randomly selected semantic directions $\mathbf{d}_\lambda$.
+The BSDA method generates augmented feature $\mathbf{\tilde{a}}$ by adding the semantic magnitude $\mathbf{m}$ to the original feature $\mathbf{a}$ after element-wise multiplication of them with randomly selected semantic directions $\mathbf{d}_\lambda$.
 The formula is as follows:

-where $\mathbf{d} \in \{0, 1\}^k$ is a binary vector, initially set to all ones and then set to zero with probability $\lambda$. $\mathbf{m} \in \mathcal{R}^k$ represents the semantic magnitude sampled from the augmentable magnitude distribution $p(\mathbf{m}|\mathbf{a})$ when given the original feature vector $\mathbf{a}$.
-Furthermore, to preserve specific properties of the features, such as low rank, we mask semantic directions corresponding to zero feature values.
+where $\mathbf{d} \in \left\{0, 1 \right\}^k$ is a binary vector, initially set to all ones and then set to zero with probability $\lambda$, and $\odot$ denotes element-wise multiplication. $\mathbf{m} \in \mathcal{R}^k$ represents the semantic magnitude sampled from the augmentable magnitude distribution $p(\mathbf{m}|\mathbf{a})$ when given the original feature vector $\mathbf{a}$.
+Furthermore, to preserve specific properties of the features, such as low rank~\cite{galanti2022sgd, kamalakara2022exploring, arora2019implicit}, we mask semantic directions corresponding to zero feature values.
 We have:

 where $\mathbb{I}_{\mathbf{a} \not= 0}$ is an indicator function when $\mathbf{a} \not= 0$, the value of this function is 1.